Skip to content

 Is Universidad Politecnica de Puerto Rico Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Universidad Politecnica de Puerto Rico earn a median of $47,540, roughly in line with national averages for graduates.
+Ten years out, alumni of Universidad Politecnica de Puerto Rico earn a median of $47,540, roughly in line with the national average for college graduates.

 $37,753